 When it comes to your eyesight, you want eye care specialists you can trust.
-University of Missouri Health Care’s Mason Eye Institute offers the most advanced eye care in central Missouri.
+Mason Eye Clinic offers the most advanced eye care in central Missouri.
 As the mid-Missouri population grows, and the demand for vision care increases, we’re adding new specialists to meet your needs.

 Since 2015, Fraunfelder has recruited providers to the MU Health Care eye and vision team.
 Now, he’s focused on recruiting physicians in high-demand specialties.

 “We are targeting areas where the majority of our patients need care,” Fraunfelder said.
 “These include providers specializing in retina, glaucoma and cornea issues, as well as general ophthalmologists.”

 Demand for these services is growing — mainly because of an aging population.
 More and more baby boomers are becoming susceptible to age-related eye diseases such as cataracts, glaucoma and macular degeneration, Fraunfelder said.
 Additionally, new assisted-living facilities in Columbia are attracting a large number of retirees.

 Although many of Fraunfelder’s recruits will benefit an aging patient population, he also notes another important regional need: pediatric ophthalmologists.
 Among Fraunfelder’s many recruits are Mohannad Al-Samarraie, MD, and Maggie Cardonell, MD, who joined the pediatric ophthalmology clinic — the only clinic of its kind in the region.